kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 # Changelog

+## 5.2.3

+- Added the "placeholder" prop to TwemojiTextarea

 ## 5.2.2

-- Added the "randomEmojiArray" prop
+- Added the "randomEmojiArray" prop to TwemojiPicker

 ## 5.2.1